Atmosphere/atmosphere/README.md

          <version>1.0.17</version>
       </dependency>
 ```
-If you where using Atmosphere's Client, please not that starting with version 1.0.15, the javascript has been updated to use the newest version of [atmosphere-javascript](https://github.com/Atmosphere/atmosphere-javascript).
+If you where using Atmosphere's Client 1.0.x, please note that starting with version 1.0.15, the javascript has been updated to use the newest version of [atmosphere-javascript](https://github.com/Atmosphere/atmosphere-javascript).
 It is strongly recommended to use:
 ```xml
      <dependency>
          <groupId>org.atmosphere.client</groupId>